anamargaridarl/MIEIC_LPOO/docs/README.md

 a need to create a way to generate elements for the map with an element of randomness.

-Furthermore, there was need to be able to create element with the prospect of being drawn with different graphical interfaces, having the necessity of abstracting this information from the creation of the objects.

 #### The Pattern
-To solve this issue, we used the **Abstract-Factory** pattern.
+To solve this issue, we used the **Factory** pattern.
 This pattern is able to give us a way of producing objects for related classes, without specifying the concrete class.

-In our case, it would be able to produce different kinds of elements to spread over the map, without the need for it to know which graphical interface is used.
+In our case, it would be able to produce different kinds of elements to spread over the map easily without having to specifically instatiate said classes.

 #### Implementation
-Now, there is a factory interface, called ElementFactory which is able to produce an element, given information on which kind of element it wants (and their position).
+Now, there is a factory, called ElementFactory which is able to produce an element, given information on which kind of element it wants (and their position).

-Afterwards, there is an actual implementation of said factory, called TerminalElementFactory, where an element is produced to be drawn by a terminal.

-Whenever there is a need to use a different graphical interface, it is only needed to implement this same factory once again for a different interface.

 <div style="text-align:center">
     <img src="images/ElementFactory.png"/>